Executive Function and Academic Achievement in Primary School Children: The Use of Task-Related Processing Speed

 There is considerable evidence for links between processing speed, EF and academic achievement.
 This is, in part, evident in the similar developmental trajectories of the three abilities.
-Information processing has been shown to develop rapidly from three to five years of age (Espy, 2006), with significant improvements observed in nine- and 10-year-olds (Kail, 1986).
+Information processing has been shown to develop rapidly from 3 to 5 years of age (Espy et al., 2006), with significant improvements observed in 9- and 10-year-olds (Kail, 1986).
 This trend is commensurate with the developmental increases in EF (Anderson, 2002; Demetriou et al., 2014) and academic achievement (Best et al., 2011; Demetriou et al., 2014) mentioned previously.
 Links between processing speed and EF are further supported by early research explaining capacity increases in WM.
-According to the task-switching (Towse & Hitch, 1995) and resource sharing (Daneman & Carpenter, 1980) hypotheses, a developmental increase in processing speed can explain an enhanced ability to refresh decaying memory items (Towse & Hitch, 1995) or free up storage space (Daneman & Carpenter, 1980).
+According to the task-switching (Towse and Hitch, 1995) and resource sharing (Daneman and Carpenter, 1980) hypotheses, a developmental increase in processing speed can explain an enhanced ability to refresh decaying memory items (Towse and Hitch, 1995) or free up storage space (Daneman and Carpenter, 1980).
 In addition, Bayliss et al. (2005) found that processing speed contributed, in part, to developmental improvements in complex span task performance due to decay prevention and faster reactivation of memory items.
-Furthermore, the time-based resource-sharing model of WM (Camos & Barrouillet, 2011) argues for the development of an attentional switching capability to explain increases in WM capacity at approximately seven years of age; and this ability is demonstrated by a linear relationship between processing speed and storage capacity in complex span tasks.
+Furthermore, the time-based resource-sharing model of WM (Camos and Barrouillet, 2011) argues for the development of an attentional switching capability to explain increases in WM capacity at approximately 7 years of age; and this ability is demonstrated by a linear relationship between processing speed and storage capacity in complex span tasks.

 Even when examining WM alone, placing stress on a participant's ability to process information more quickly has resulted in stronger relationships with measures of reading, mathematics and non-verbal reasoning (Lépine et al., 2005).
 Lépine and colleagues restricted the time available for participants to process stimuli in complex span tasks, before asking them to recall the memoranda related to the task.
 When comparing performance to that on tasks with no time restrictions, it was found that time-restricted tasks showed stronger links to performance on the measures of reading, mathematics and non-verbal reasoning.

-The purpose of identifying which cognitive constructs influence academic achievement is to enable subsequent intervention programmes (e.g. Ribner et al., 2017).
-As evidence suggests that processing speed as early as five months of age influences long-term EF (see Cuevas & Bell, 2013), it is unlikely that intervention programmes aimed at improving processing speed in primary school would be beneficial.
-However, as lesson structures in UK primary schools are time-restricted, often to 20-minute slots (Qualifications and Curriculum Authority, 2002), this may hinder children with slower processing speeds.
+The purpose of identifying which cognitive constructs influence academic achievement is to enable subsequent intervention programmes (e.g., Ribner et al., 2017).
+As evidence suggests that processing speed as early as 5 months of age influences long-term EF (see Cuevas and Bell, 2014), it is unlikely that intervention programmes aimed at improving processing speed in primary school would be beneficial.
+However, as lesson structures in UK primary schools are time-restricted, often to 20-min slots (Qualifications and Curriculum Authority, 2002), this may hinder children with slower processing speeds.
 If there is a greater awareness of the role of processing speed in tasks that rely on EF, then school intervention programmes can make reasonable time adjustments for children who struggle due to a deficit in this area; similar to interventions which exist for developmental disorders such as dyslexia.